 Benzene is a particularly dangerous chemical because it can take years from initial exposure until exposed oil refinery workers develop related symptoms of various cancers like Myelodysplastic Syndrome (MDS) and Acute Myeloid Leukemia (AML).
+Asbestos, on the other hand, has been linked to several other fatal cancers.

 Joe Lyon is a highly-rated Personal Injury Lawyer who has represented individuals nationwide in toxic tort claims.
-If you have been exposed to Benzene at the workplace, and have questions about your legal rights, please contact The Lyon Firm.
+If you have been exposed to Benzene or asbestos at the workplace, and have questions about your legal rights, please contact The Lyon Firm.

 According to the National Institute for Occupational Safety and Health (NIOSH), as many as 238,000 people in the United States may be occupationally exposed to Benzene.
-Many of these employees may not be aware that they are regularly inhaling toxic chemicals like Benzene, and the majority of workers are also unaware of the serious health risks that accompany exposure.
+Many of these employees may not be aware that they are regularly inhaling toxic chemicals like Asbestos and Benzene, and the majority of workers are also unaware of the serious health risks that accompany exposure.

 Marathon Petroleum workers are most regularly exposed to harmful levels of Benzene during the normal refining process and maintenance, but they face even further risks in the event of Benzene spills, chemical cleanups, pipe or valve leaks, pipe explosions, and line ruptures.